1. Who I am

 2. What personal data I collect and why I collect it

 When you leave comments on the site, the site collects the data shown in the comments form.
 It also collects your IP address and browser user agent string to help spam detection.
+In compliance with the EU’s General Data Protection Requirements – GDPR – I have directed WordPress to forget the IP address as soon as your visit ends, The address is anonymized before it passes on to Google Analytics.

 2.3 Contact form